siduction/sidu-manual/data/en/0600-gpu_en.md

     - libgl1-mesa-drivers
   _This part of Xorg is the free OpenGL interface for Xorg._

-Open source Xorg drivers for nVidia (modesetting/nouveau), ATI/AMD (modesetting/radeon/amdgpu), Intel (modesetting/intel) and others are pre-installed with siduction.
+Open source Xorg drivers for nVidia (modesetting/nouveau), ATI/AMD (modesetting/radeon/amdgpu), Intel (modesetting/intel), and others are pre-installed with siduction.

-Note: xorg.conf is usually no longer needed for open source drivers Exceptions are e.g. multi-screen operation.
+Note: xorg.conf is usually no longer needed for open source drivers.
+Exceptions are e.g. multi-screen operation.

 ### Proprietary drivers